DeepakCSGO23/Color-Palette-Finder-Chrome-Extension/README.md

 ## Installation

-1. Clone the repository: ```bash git clone https://github.com/yourusername/color-finder.git```
+1. Clone the repository: git clone "https://github.com/DeepakCSGO23/Color-Palette-Finder-Chrome-Extension.git"

-2. Open Chrome and navigate to `chrome://extensions/`.
+2. Open Chrome and navigate to "chrome://extensions/".

 3. Enable "Developer mode" by toggling the switch in the top right corner.